 About the Trainer

-As a professional dog trainer and certified behavior consultant specializing in fear and aggression, I’ve helped over 1700 dogs overcome issues their guardians thought were impossible – fear of strangers, resource guarding, growling at toddlers and more.
-With nearly 5,000 hours of hands-on training fearful dogs, I have the relevant experience to rescue you and help you enjoy your dog again.
+As a professional dog trainer and certified behavior consultant specializing in fear and aggression, I’ve helped over 2400 dogs overcome issues their guardians thought were impossible – fear of strangers, separation anxiety, resource guarding, growling at toddlers and more.
+With over 7,100 hours of hands-on training fearful dogs, I have the relevant experience to rescue you and help you enjoy your dog again.
 I’m veterinarian- recommended and maintain relationships with several Board-Certified Veterinary Behaviorists, working in tandem to help clients achieve their goals.
 As a former shelter trainer, I partner with rescues and shelters to help adopted and foster dogs succeed.
 As a Family Dog Private Trainer and licensed Family Paws Parent Educator, I’m uniquely qualified to help families with babies or kids.
+I am also a certified companion animal end-of-life death doula, and can help support you as you navigate the grief process.

 And since dog training is an unregulated industry, I am also deeply committed to continuing education and transparency.
 I’ve advocated for legislation to regulate educational and training standards, to implement consumer protection laws and partnered with local chapters of the HSUS to speak at town council meetings to shutter puppy mill stores in the NYC area.